Scribes – What is a Scribe?

 Benefits of Being a Scribe

 CEP America offers paid positions and comprehensive training.
 Working as a scribe provides an invaluable opportunity to prepare for a career in healthcare.
-Scribes learn to communicate and interact with physicians, other providers, and emergency department staff in the clinical environment while working side-by-side with them from day one.
+Scribes learn to communicate and interact with physicians, other providers, and staff while working side-by-side with them from day one.

-Working closely with providers in the emergency department allows scribes to network with professionals in the medical field while building their resume.
-Scribes learn medical terminology during their time in the emergency department, which is an advantage for students as they pursue a career in the medical field.
+Working closely with providers throughout the hospital and outpatient settings allows scribes to network with professionals in the medical field while building their resume.
+Scribes gain exposure to the ins and outs of working with patients and learn medical terminology, both of which are advantages for students as they pursue a career in medicine.

 View all scribe job openings